Tufte-LaTeX/tufte-latex/README.txt

 == License

-Copyright 2007 Bil Kleb and Bill Wood
+Copyright 2007-2008 Bil Kleb, Bill Wood, and Kevin Godby

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.